Volham22/mouton/README.md

 git clone https://github.com/Volham22/mouton.git --recursive
 ```

-Make sure cmake and make are installed, and be patient it may take some time to compile on some potato computer.
+Make sure cmake and make are installed, and be patient it may take some time to compile.
 Run the build script

 ```